patelneel1994/Feature-Request/README.md

 ## Feature-Request
+###Features of the app
+This app alows user to add client ("Client A, B, and C") requested feature for an existing software.
+If the same client requests another feature with the same priority the previous feature rquest priority will be pushed down.

 ####To run the project
 You simply use "make" command from 'Feature-Request' directory.
 Before you run you need to make sure you have the following packages installed on your machine.